top of page

 My Story –Michelle Morianos Hespeler

-Here is where my focus lies, with all friends and family.
-I will not let it beat me.
-I feel empowered that I can make a difference in the progression of this disease.
-I have decided to take this challenge and face it head on.
-I want to share my exercise with everyone.
-The people in my classes inspire me to keep working hard.
-We inspire each other.
+This is where my focus lies: on my friends, family, and the larger Parkinson's community.
+I will not let Parkinson’s beat me.
+I’m driven by the belief that I can make a meaningful difference in the progression of this disease.
+I've chosen to face this challenge with courage and determination, and I am eager to share my approach with others.
+The people in my classes inspire me to keep working hard, and together, we inspire one another.
+I am grateful for the opportunity to share my experience with others and help so many people live strong with this devastating disease.

 Academic Background